matze-dd/Tex2txt/README.md

 ## Declaration of LaTeX macros
 The first section of the Python script consists of collections for LaTeX macros and environments.
-The central “helper function” Macro(...) declares a LaTeX macro, see the synopsis below, and is applied in the collections parms.project\_macros and parms.system\_macros.
+The central “helper function” Macro() declares a LaTeX macro, see the synopsis below, and is applied in the collections parms.project\_macros and parms.system\_macros.
 Here is a short extract from the definition of standard LaTeX macros already